Free resource to help you solve your most common corporate sales and use tax challenges.

 For most states that grant an exemption to non-profit organizations, the exemption only applies to their purchases of items used in conducting exempt activities.
 If the organization makes sales that compete with for-profit companies, their sales are generally subject to sales tax which would require them to be registered for sales tax.

 Remember that proper exemption documentation must be provided in order to claim an entity or type of use exemption.
 These vary by state – as you might have guessed!
+You can use this tool for guidance.

 At the most basic level, if the purchaser is exempt, it is their responsibility to declare their exempt status and provide the required documentation to the seller at the time of the purchase.
 If this doesn’t happen on an otherwise taxable sale, the seller is liable for the tax.